Fidget-Spinner/msp430-snippets/README.md

 # msp430-snippets
 Random code I decided to do for the msp430 F5529 launchpad.
+Using code composer.